westerndigitalcorporation/zonedstorage.io/docs/linux/overview.md

   sectors that are after the write-pointer position of a zone.)
 Linux supports only ZBC and ZAC host-managed hard disks that allow unrestricted read commands.
-In other words, Linux supports only SMR hard disks that report that the *URSWRZ* bit is not set.
+In other words, Linux supports only SMR hard disks that report that the *URSWRZ* bit is set.
 This restriction has been added to ensure that the block-layer disk-partition-scanning process does not result in read commands that fail whenever the disk partition table is checked.

 * **Direct IO Writes** The kernel page cache does not guarantee that cached dirty pages will be flushed to a block device in sequential sector order.